mariailieva1/chat-app/README.md

 - [Overview](#overview)

 ## Overview
-This repository contains my submission for my homework for the project.
+This repository contains submission for project for WEBTech course.

 #### Description of the homework:
 - Implement a prototype of sending messages in real time.